 I specialize in helping early stage startups validate their riskiest assumptions using leading design methods

-After analyzing all of these case studies and working with 100s of designers in our product design course to get them ready for the job application process, we've create our own tried and true templates to make it easy for designers to replicate the successful format and structure of these top portfolios using Notion.
+After analyzing all of these case studies and working with 100s of designers in our product design course to get them ready for the job application process, we've created our own tried-and-true templates to make it easy for designers to replicate the successful format and structure of these top portfolios using Notion.